soerenkoehler/soerenkoehler.github.io/_posts/hack/2020-09-06-fritzbox-own-certificate.md

 ### The Shorter Way - With Obstacles

 Then I remembered, that I already had a CA set up - the one signing the certificate for my Synology NAS.
-And may memory said, it was fully created in the NAS Dashboard.
+And my memory said, it was fully created in the NAS Dashboard.
 Could I create a certificate for my Fritzbox using the NAS?

 Well, yes.
 Caveat: If you go to the certificates page of the security applet and simply select "Add" it will create another certificate including CA for the